LASER: Learning Active Sensing for Continuum Field Reconstruction: Experiments

 \paragraph{Active sensing results.} We use a pretrained continuum world model with $256$ sparse observations and train separate policies or optimization-based models on top of it.
 We fix the sensor configuration sampled at $t=0$ and collect sparse observations for $t>0$ for AROMA, DiffusionPDE, and LASER(${\phi}$).
-For PhySense, following its original setup, we use an offline-optimized and instance-invariant sensor placement for $t>0$. \textbf{Table~\ref{tab:active_sensing_experiments}} reports field reconstruction error with different sensing strategies.
+For PhySense, following its original setup, we use an offline-optimized and instance-invariant sensor placement for $t>0$.
+We evaluate the reconstruction error $\mathrm{MSE}_{\mathrm{recon}}$, where $p_\phi$ reconstructs the full field conditioned on the current sparse observations acquired at every time step. \textbf{Table~\ref{tab:active_sensing_experiments}} reports field reconstruction error with different sensing strategies.
 We observe that: First, active sensing approaches consistently outperform those with fixed sensor layouts, with the performance gap widening as the number of observations decreases, highlighting the importance of adaptive sensing under sparse measurements.
 Second, LASER achieves the lowest reconstruction error by using a latent world model to anticipate future dynamics and actively adapt sensing trajectories at inference, ensuring robust generalization under sparse and shifting observations. \textbf{Figure~\ref{fig:active_sensing_comparison}} presents qualitative results with $64$ sensing locations.
 More visualizations are shown in Appendix~\ref{sec: appendix_sensing_visualization}.